 First things first: If you don’t already have one, sign up for a 1Password account.
-1Password for Android makes it quick and easy to sign up and set up your subscription through Google Play billing.
+With 1Password 7.1 for Android, we made it quick and easy to sign up and set up your subscription through Google Play billing.

 Take your time creating your Master Password.
 Your Master Password plays an important role in protecting your data, so you want to go with something that’s memorable to you but unguessable to anyone else.

 If you already have a 1Password account, scan your setup code to add your 1Password account to your new device.

 There are a few 1Password features I’d recommend enabling or tweaking as soon as you set up.

 The first thing I’d suggest is getting 1Password to automatically check for any vulnerable passwords you have.
 This will help you identify any passwords that have been reused or included in a data breach, so you can replace them with something stronger.